 English Placement Assessment (90 Minutes, Timed)

 The English Placement Assessment consists of one written essay.
 At assessment time, students choose one of two presented topics on which to write.
-Each topic presents a writer's position on an issue and students are asked to explain in their own words what the writer is saying and then to take a position on the writer's argument.
-Students are not evaluated based on having the "correct" position on an issue, but on how well they can explain the writer's argument and present their own argument in an organized and grammatically correct essay.
+Each topic presents a writer’s position on an issue.
+Students are asked to summarize the writer’s argument in their own words and then take and develop a position on the topic the writer is arguing for or against.
+Students are not evaluated based on having the "correct" position on an issue, but on how accurately they can explain the writer's argument and present their own argument in an organized and grammatically correct essay.
 In order to prepare for their assessment, students may view essays that meet and do not meet Temple's writing requirements.